Finding The Best Dog Nutritional Supplements For Overall Health

 Finally, trust your best instincts.
 Unfortunately, there are quite a few dog supplements out there that really don’t accomplish anything.
 If you read a label or research a company and feel like what they’re telling you is too good to be true, it probably is.
 This is no different than any other line of products.

 While most quality dog foods do an excellent job of providing the proper vitamins and minerals a dog needs on a daily basis, giving your dog a supplement(s) can help with ongoing preventative care.
 It’s advised that you speak with your dog’s veterinarian before giving your dog any new supplements.
-They will not only recommend quality brands but will have the best insight into what your dog needs.
+They will recommend quality brands and have the best insight into what your dog needs.

 Trying to find the right vet for your companion?
 You can read more about choosing a vet that gets your pet here.